visteko/DUAL_Qt_Demo_src/README.md

 #### 3. MyClass::sendStopTracking()
    send "stop" string to VISTEKO OT to disable tracking and let VISTEKO OT go into low power mode

+### Other project files
+.pro, .user are the Qt project file.
+Users may use their own project base, then add the reference code into it.

+## Notes
+This repo requires "QT += network" config, if users try it in Qt environment.

 ## Project symbol link